 Bev Grant is a labor and social activist, feminist, singer-songwriter, photographer and Joe Hill Award winner from the Labor Heritage Foundation for her contributions as a cultural worker as well as the 2017 winner of the ASCAP Foundation's Jay Gorney award for her song "We Were There."
 Former lead of the folk/rock band, Human Condition, Bev is also founder and director of the Brooklyn Women's Chorus and the cultural director of UALE Summer School for Union Women.

-The Movements of the 60's Through the Eyes of a Revolutionary Working-Class Feminist Photographer/Filmmaker/Musician, an exhibit of original photographs by Bev Grant is scheduled to open at the Museum on May 1st, 2022.
+The Movements of the 60's Through the Eyes of a Revolutionary Working-Class Feminist Photographer/Filmmaker/Musician exhibit of original photographs by Bev Grant will be on view at the Museum through August 27th, 2022.

-Visitors are welcome to the Museum Wednesday through Saturday from 1-4PM and at other times by appointment.
+Visitors are welcome Wednesday through Saturday from 1-4PM and at other times by appointment.
 Virtual tours (ZOOM) are available by appointment by calling the Museum at (973) 595-7953.